 We will do all we can to ensure that all those working with children in our regions and schools and across our whole group are suitable people.
-In order to do this, all employees who will work in an unsupervised capacity with children or young people will be recruited using safer recruitment procedures (see ISP's safer recruitment policy).
+To do this, all employees who will work in an unsupervised capacity with children or young people will be recruited using safer recruitment procedures (see ISP's safer recruitment policy).